hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - Telemetry
   - information and/or data
-  - provide awareness and visibility into what is occurring on the network at any given time
+  - provide <span style="color: #bb6600;">awareness and visibility</span> info what is occurring on the network at any given
   - core function of the device not to generate security alerts designed to detect unwanted or malicious activity from computer networks
   - use a <span style="color: #bb6600;">push method</span> which makes it faster than SNMP
   - advantage over SNMP: <span style="color: #bb6600;">scalability</span>